-Despite Gary’s serving two years in the US Navy in the middle of all this, The Fleetwoods managed to churn out a very respectable string of lilly-white hits, including ‘Outside My Window’ (#29), ‘Runaround’ (#23), the quite haunting ‘Tragedy’ (#9), and a rather obscure favorite of mine, ‘Lovers By Night, Strangers by Day’.
+Despite Gary’s serving two years in the US Navy in the middle of all this, The Fleetwoods managed to churn out a very respectable string of lilly-white hits, including ‘Outside My Window’ (#29), ‘Runaround’ (#23), the quite haunting ‘Tragedy’ (#9), covered by Paul McCartney, and a rather obscure favorite of mine, ‘Lovers By Night, Strangers by Day’.
 You can hear Glen Campbell on guitar and Leon Russell on piano on that one.
-It only hit #36, but I must have listened to it several hundred times back in 1962.
-I wish today I could say that’s an exaggeration, and if I’d spent that time doing my math homework I’d be somewhere else today.
+It only hit #36, but I must have listened to it several thousand times back in 1962.
+I wish today I could say that’s an exaggeration, but if I’d spent that time doing my math homework I’d be somewhere else today.
 But it’s true.
 I liked it so much I used to listen to the B-side, a forgettable hack tune called ‘They Tell Me It’s Summer’, written by a 19-year old named R. Newman.

 Do you see the kind of information I’ve been shlepping along in my brain all these years?
 Is it any wonder I sometimes get mentally sluggish?

 A lot of rain has fallen in Olympia, Washington, in the ensuing half century.
-You can read Gretchen’s version of their biography if you like, or Gary’s even more detailed one.
+You can read Gretchen’s version of The Fleetwoods’ biography if you like, or Gary’s even more detailed one.
 As of the late 1970s, Gary was working in a plywood plant in Washington; Barbara was managing a trailer park in California and Gretchen was a housewife and modern jazz dance teacher in Washington at St. Martin’s College and at The Evergreen State College.
-She eventually took acquired legal rights to The Fleetwods name, but Gary has his own Fleetwoods group.
+She eventually acquired legal rights to The Fleetwods name, but Gary has his own Fleetwoods group.
 It seems the three don’t have much to do with each other.
 Only Gretchen showed up for their induction into the Vocal Group Hall of Fame.
 Gary had intended to attend but cancelled to be with his wife in her breast cancer treatment.

 They may not speak much to each other, if at all, but I’ll betcha all three of them still brag to their grandchildren that they were members of the group that not only had the first million-seller gold record produced on a Northwest label, and not only the only mixed-gender trio to have multiple #1 pop hits, but were the first group to have two records top the Billboard Hot 100 in a single year!
 It’s true that in 1964 The Beatles had six of them, but The Fleetwoods were the first, and no one can take that away from them.
 I sure hope no one would want to.